paastech-cloud/docs/Architecture.md

 A list of TPMs (Third-Party Modules) might be written to give more insight about the component, but please keep in mind those lists are non-exhaustive and only the main TPMs are described.

-**_TODO: [UNIFIED WORK] define the different technologies below, why they were chosen, and use arguments AND PROOFS to show research_**

 #### Web application

 The website is made using [React](https://react.dev/).
 We decided to use this framework because it is the most popular, widely used in industry and greatly documented.
 Furthermore, the whole team was already familiar with React thanks to several past projects.